 Use epinephrine only as directed by your doctor.
-Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
+Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.

 If you are using epinephrine at home, make sure you or any of your family members understand exactly how to give them.
 Also, tell your doctor if you or your caregiver has severe arthritis of the hands.
 If you have any questions about this, check with your doctor.

-epinephrine is injected into the muscle of your outer thigh only.
-Do not inject epinephrine into a vein or into the muscle of your buttocks.
+Epinephrine is injected into the muscle of your outer thigh only.
+Do not inject epinephrine into a vein, into the muscle of your buttocks, or into your fingers, toes, hands, or feet.
 To do so, may increase the chance of having serious side effects.

-epinephrine comes with patient instructions.
+Epinephrine comes with patient information and instructions leaflet.
 Read and follow these instructions carefully.
-Ask your doctor if you have any questions.
+Ask your doctor or pharmacist if you have any questions.

-epinephrine comes in an autoinjector syringe and needle kit that contains the correct dose of medicine your doctor has prescribed.
+Epinephrine comes in 2 forms:an autoinjector syringe and needle kit or a prefilled syringe.
+This contains the correct dose of medicine your doctor has prescribed.

-epinephrine comes with an EpiPen® autoinjector trainer and a separate trainer instructions for use.
-Be sure to practice first with your autoinjector trainer before an allergy emergency happens to make sure you are ready to use the real EpiPen® and EpiPen Jr® autoinjector in an actual emergency.
-The EpiPen® autoinjector trainer has a grey color and does not contain any medicine or needle.
+Epinephrine comes with an autoinjector trainer and a separate trainer instructions for use.
+Be sure to practice first with your autoinjector trainer before an allergy emergency happens to make sure you are ready to use the real Auvi-Q®, Adrenaclick®, EpiPen®, or EpiPen Jr® autoinjector in an actual emergency.
+The autoinjector trainer has a grey color (for Auvi-Q®, EpiPen® or EpiPen Jr®) or beige color (for Adrenaclick®) and does not contain any medicine or needle.

 Carry epinephrine with you at all times for emergency use in case you have a severe allergic reaction.

 Check the injection kits regularly to make sure that the liquid has not changed its color.
-Do not use epinephrine if the liquid has changed its color, or if there are solids in the liquid.
+It should be clear and colorless.
+Do not use epinephrine if the liquid has changed its color (pinkish or brown in color), has become cloudy, or if there are particles in it.

 The dose of epinephrine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of epinephrine.
 If your dose is different, do not change it unless your doctor tells you to do so.